indocomsoft/exwordnet/README.md

 `ExWordNet` is inspired by the Ruby project ![rwordnet](https://github.com/doches/rwordnet).

+## Note

+`ExWordNet` comes bundled with the WordNet database which it uses by default.
+However, hex package manager has a maximum tarball size of 8MB, hence the database is xz-compressed.
+As such, `ExWordNet` requires `xz` and `tar` to be installed.
+During the first run, the database will be uncompressed automatically.

 ## Installation

 The package can be installed by adding `exwordnet` to your list of dependencies in `mix.exs`: